Disease landscape

 Compliance with guidelines

 Clinical practice guidelines recommend the use of 5 the cystic fibrosis drugs considered in the project.
-Overall, at least 3 of them are available in V4 countries - compliance with the guidelines is assessed at 60%-100%.
+In each of the assessed countries, 3 or 4 drugs are available — therefore, compliance with the guidelines is estimated at 60–80%.

 Population burden